 The fair value of financial assets and financial liabilities may be determined in whole or part using a valuation technique based on assumptions that are not supported by prices from observable current market transactions in the same instrument or based on available observable market data and changing these assumptions will change the resultant estimate of fair value.
-The potential impact of using reasonable possible alternative assumptions for the valuations, including significant unobservable inputs, has been quantified as of December 2017 and December 2016, as approximately \$259 million and \$220 million, respectively, for favourable changes, and \$230 million and \$294 million, respectively, for unfavourable changes.
+The potential impact of using reasonable possible alternative assumptions for the valuations, including significant unobservable inputs, has been quantified as approximately \$356 million as of November 2018 and \$259 million as of December 2017, for favourable changes, and \$240 million as of November 2018 and \$230 million as of December 2017, for unfavourable changes.
 In determining reasonably possible alternative unfavourable assumptions, a detailed business and position level review has been performed to identify and quantify instances where potential uncertainty exists.
 This has taken into account the positions' fair value as compared to the range of available market information.
-In December 2017 and December 2016, the impact for favourable changes was primarily driven by changes in the assumptions around secured funding spreads and valuation adjustments in equity and fixed income derivatives, and the impact for unfavourable changes was primarily driven by changes in the assumptions around secured funding spreads, volatility and correlation inputs.
+As of November 2018 and December 2017, the impact for favourable changes was primarily driven by changes in the assumptions around secured funding spreads and valuation adjustments in equity and fixed income derivatives, and the impact for unfavourable changes was primarily driven by changes in the assumptions around secured funding spreads, volatility and correlation inputs.

-The table below presents the amounts not recognised in the profit and loss account relating to the difference between the fair value of financial instruments held for trading at initial recognition (the transaction price) and the amounts determined at initial recognition using the valuation techniques (day 1 P&L).
+The table below presents the amounts not recognised in the profit and loss account relating to the difference between the fair value of financial assets and financial liabilities at fair value through profit or loss at initial recognition (the transaction price) and the amounts determined at initial recognition using the valuation techniques (day 1 P&L).

+Period Ended

-Year Ended December
+November December

-\$ in millions 2017 2016
+\$ in millions 2018 2017

-As of January 1 \$149 \$139
+Beginning balance \$161 \$149

-New transactions 92 90
+New transactions 92 92

 Amounts recognised in the profit and loss account

-during the period (80) (80)
+during the period (107) (80)

-As of December 31 \$161 \$149
+Ending balance \$146 \$161